hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 F360 runs on Mac too, but P2PPCB Composer F360 uses RPA to get over the lack of F360 API features.

+By leaving all top legends empty, you can get around the problem, I guess (I didn't test it).
+But without legends, your work may be a bit hard.

 - Autodesk Fusion 360 (F360)

 F360 is a proprietary 3D CAD.
 Autodesk generously offers free plan for hobbyists so far.